Land (2021 film): Plot

-After a traumatic experience, Edee Holzer is in the midst of therapy, revealing to the therapist that she doesn't like to be around people because she doesn't think it's right that they share in her pain.
-Wanting to escape, she leaves the city she lives in and moves to Wyoming where she purchases a small, remote cabin and resolves to live in solitude without any modern conveniences connecting her to the outside world, including telephones or cars.
+After a traumatic experience, Edee Holzer tries therapy, revealing to her therapist that she tries to avoid people.
+She leaves the city and moves to Wyoming where she purchases a small, remote cabin with land and resolves to live in solitude without any modern conveniences connecting her to the outside world, including telephones or cars.

-Initially, she struggles with basic provisions including chopping firewood and fishing.
-When a black bear enters her cabin, eats her food, and destroys much of the rest of her supplies while she hides in her outhouse, she reaches her breaking point.
+Initially, Edee struggles with basic provisions, including chopping firewood and fishing.
+When a black bear enters her cabin, eating her food, and destroying most of the rest of her supplies while she hides in her outhouse, she reaches her breaking point.
 Without a fire for heat or food to eat, she tries to hunt but cannot bring herself to shoot a deer she has in her sights.
-Overwhelmed, she attempts to take her life by shooting herself with the hunting rifle, stopping short when she remembers her sister Emma pleading not to hurt herself.
+Overwhelmed, she attempts to take her life by shooting herself with the hunting rifle, stopping short when she remembers her sister Emma pleading she not hurt herself.

 During a violent snowstorm, the metal roof of her cabin becomes somewhat dislodged by the wind, making loud noises.
-She leaves the cabin to attempt repairs and is injured.
-A local hunter, Miguel and his nurse friend Alawa, rescue her and help her recover from her injuries and malnourishment.
-While Alawa departs, Miguel remains to look after Edee by preparing her food, replenishing her supply of firewood, and restocking the rest of her cabin.
+She leaves the cabin to attempt repairs and is injured, but manages to get back inside.
+Local hunter Miguel and his nurse friend Alawa rescue her and help her recover.
+As she refuses to leave, Miguel remains to look after Edee by preparing her food, replenishing her supply of firewood, and restocking the rest of her cabin.